taylorlapeyre/taylorlapeyre.github.io/resume.md

 - Worked remotely with the engineering team to develop many features for the site using mainly Ruby on Rails and Backbone.js

-#### Keletaire, LLC.

-*Web Developer - [sparehanger.com][sh]*

-*Dec.
-2012 - Feb.
-2014*

-- Designed and built all user interface components for the site.
-- Worked with the Yii PHP framework to build a large-scale application
-- Implemented algorithms for:
-  - matching items to users’ interests
-  - detecting and sorting colors
-  - showing an infinite page of items
-- Trained co-workers in the areas of:
-  - MVC application design
-  - version control for source code
-  - miscellaneous programming concepts

 #### Louisiana Biomedical Research Network

 *Web Developer - [lbrn.lsu.edu][lbrn]*